KapoorAkshit18/vsd-riscv/README.md

 Oracle Virtual Machine platform is used for running the ubuntu linux vmi as provided.
-It is an user friendly desktop app used for virualization.
+It is an user friendly desktop app used for virtualization.
 </details>

 **Task 1**                                              <!-- add these commands only not explanation in the task folders -->